Australian Secret Intelligence Service: Four Corners program

-Towards the end of 1993 ASIS became the subject of media attention after allegations were made by former ASIS officers that ASIS was unaccountable and out of control.
-One newspaper alleged that 'ASIS regularly flouted laws, kept dossiers on Australian citizens ... and hounded agents out of the service with little explanation'.
-In particular it alleged that agents were being targeted in a purge by being threatened with criminal charges relating to their official conduct, reflecting a pattern which suggested to some that ASIS or a senior ASIS officer had been 'turned' by a foreign intelligence service.
+Towards the end of 1993, ASIS became the subject of media attention after allegations were made by former ASIS officers that ASIS was unaccountable and out of control.
+The Sunday Telegraph alleged that "ASIS regularly flouted laws, kept dossiers on Australian citizens ... and hounded agents out of the service with little explanation".
+In particular, it alleged that agents were being targeted in a purge by being threatened with criminal charges relating to their official conduct, reflecting a pattern which suggested to some that ASIS or a senior ASIS officer had been "turned" by a foreign intelligence service.

-On 21 February 1994 Four Corners ran a program which aired the key allegations.
+On 21 February 1994, Four Corners ran a program which aired the key allegations.
 Two former ASIS officers made claims regarding cultural and operational tensions between ASIS and the Department of Foreign Affairs and Trade.
 They claimed that embassy staff had maliciously or negligently compromised activities involving the running of foreign informants and agents and the defection of foreign agents to Australia.
-They claimed that their grievances were ignored and that they were 'deserted in the field' and made scapegoats by ASIS.

-The officers and the reporter Ross Coulthart also made brief claims regarding operational activities and priorities.
-The officers personally claimed that ASIS advice had been ignored by DFAT.
-The reporter repeated claims regarding ASIS operations aimed at destabilising the Aquino Government in the Philippines.
-He also made claims regarding ASIS assistance to MI6 in the Falkland conflict, in Hong Kong and in Kuwait for the benefit of British interests (including commercial interests) and potentially to the detriment of Australian interests.
+They claimed that their grievances had been ignored and that they were "deserted in the field" and made scapegoats by ASIS.
+The officers and the reporter, Ross Coulthart, also made claims regarding operational activities and priorities: the officers claimed that ASIS advice had been ignored by DFAT and the reporter repeated claims regarding ASIS operations aimed at destabilising the Aquino Government in the Philippines.
+He also made claims regarding ASIS assistance to MI6 in the Falklands War, in Hong Kong and in Kuwait for the benefit of British interests, including commercial interests, and potentially to the detriment of Australian national interests.
 The bulk of the personal statements by the officers concerned their private grievances.
 They raised two issues of public interest regarding the effect of secrecy on the operation of grievance procedures and the extent to which the Minister for Foreign Affairs and Trade was aware of or in control of ASIS operations.
-The reporter directly raised the issue of the appropriateness of ASIS operations particularly with respect to priority setting in overseas postings and operations, cooperation with foreign intelligence services, and the privacy of Australian persons and organisations.
-By implication, the program queried the extent to which ASIS is or should be accountable to the Minister, to Government and to Parliament.
+The reporter directly raised the issue of the appropriateness of ASIS operations, particularly with respect to priority setting in overseas postings and operations, cooperation with foreign intelligence services, and the privacy of Australian persons and organisations.
+By implication, the program queried the extent to which ASIS was or should be accountable to the Minister, to Government and to Parliament.

 The following day, the Shadow Minister for Foreign Affairs called for an independent judicial inquiry into the allegations.
 He expressed particular concern about the nature of ASIS cooperation with foreign agencies and the defects in ASIS grievance procedures.
-He later called for the inquiry to examine the 'poisoned relationship between ASIS and DFAT'.
-The Democrats spokeswoman called for a standing parliamentary committee.
+He later called for the inquiry to examine the "poisoned relationship between ASIS and DFAT".
+A Democrats spokesperson called for a standing parliamentary committee.

-Two days after the program aired, the Samuels and Codd Royal Commission was formed by Minister for Foreign Affairs Gareth Evans.
+Two days after the program aired, the Samuels and Codd Royal Commission was convened by Minister for Foreign Affairs Gareth Evans.